computablelabs/compspec/TopLevelSpec.md

 `Backend` node in order to be listed.
 This is enforced by the council vote; the council is responsible for querying a `Backend` to verify that off-chain data for the candidate listing is available before voting to list the candidate.

+At the time of the main-net Computable release, the `Backend` should be capable of supporting a TB scale datamarket.
+Note that a `Backend` could support multiple data markets, so its total storage footprint might be larger.

 #### Encryption at Rest
 The `Backend` is responsible for storing all off-chain data in a fashion that's